Emilio Lozoya Austin

-Emilio Ricardo Lozoya Austin (Chihuahua, Chihuahua, December 9, 1974) is a Mexican economist and politician.
+Emilio Ricardo Lozoya Austin (born December 9, 1974) is a Mexican economist and politician.
 He was the CEO of Petróleos Mexicanos (PEMEX) from 2012 to 2016.
-Acussed of receiving bribes from Odebrecht, his case remains in impunity.
+Accused of receiving bribes from Odebrecht, his case remains in impunity.

 Biography

 Education

-He holds a degree in Economics from the ITAM and one in Law from UNAM.
+Lozoya is a native of Chihuahua, Chihuahua.
+He holds a degree in economics from the ITAM and one in Law from UNAM.
 He also has a Masters in Public Administration and International Development (MPA/ID) from Harvard University John F. Kennedy School of Government.

 He is the author of different publications on monetary policy, productivity and competition, efficiency in public policies, as well as education and electoral systems.

 Early career

-Between 1999 and 2001, Emilio Lozoya worked as an analyst at the Central Bank of Mexico, being responsible for investing international reserves.
+Between 1999 and 2001, Emilio Lozoya worked as an analyst at the Central Bank of Mexico, where he was responsible for investing international reserves.
 Lozoya was also a board member of several corporations and enterprises related to infrastructure, finance, and IT sectors.

 From 2003 to 2006, he served as an investment officer for structure finance and distressed assets at the Inter-American Investment Corporation within the Inter-American Development Bank, where he interacted with different Latin American industries and countries.

 Also, from 2006 up to 2009, he worked at the World Economic Forum as a senior director for Latin America, where he was in charge of research and strategies related to the forum and was the liaison between leaders and stakeholders in the region.

 Between 2009 and 2012, Lozoya co-founded and was an executive board member of different investment funds, specialized in international private capital investments, including restructuring and international transactions.

 From January to November 2012, he headed the international affairs office of the campaign, as well as for the transition team of President Enrique Peña Nieto.

 Pemex

-From December 2012 to February 2016, he was CEO of the Mexican state-owned oil company Petróleos Mexicanos, appointed by President Enrique Peña Nieto.
+From December 2012 to February 2016, he was director-general of the state-owned oil company Petróleos Mexicanos, appointed by President Peña Nieto.

 In 2017, he was immersed in the Odebrecht bribery scandal that hit politicians and ministers across Latin America.
 In particular, a direct accusation of alleged bribery payments of more than 10 million dollars between 2010 and 2014 was made against Emilio Lozoya by Luis Alberto de Meneses Weyll, director of Odebrecht in México at the time of the alleged bribes.
 He categorically denies all claims.